The Mori-Zwanzig formulation of deep learning: The Mori-Zwanzig formulation of deep learning

 Another form of the MZ equation \eqref{MZDISCRETE} can be derived based on a discrete version of the Dyson identity\footnote{For continuous-time autonomous dynamical systems the Dyson's identity can be written as \cite{zhu2018estimation,zhu2018faber, zhu2020,VenturiBook,HeyrimPRS_2014}

-where $\L$ is the (time-independent) Liouvillian of the system.
-The discrete Dyson identity and the corresponding discrete MZ formulation was first derived by Lin and Lu in \cite{Lin2020} for autonomous discrete dynamical systems.}.
-To derive such identity, consider the sequence
+where $\L$ is the (time-independent) Liouvillian of the system. {The discrete Dyson identity and the corresponding discrete MZ formulation was first derived by Dave {\em et. al} in \cite{Darve_PNAS_2009}, and later revisited by Lin and Lu in \cite{Lin2020}.
+Both these derivations are for autonomous (time-invariant) discrete dynamical systems, while our derivations also apply to non-autonomous systems, such as those generated by neural networks.}}.
+To derive this identity, consider the sequence

 By using the discrete variation of constant formula, we can rewrite \eqref{BB} as

 Similarly, solving \eqref{AA} yields

 where $\Phi_\R$ is defined in \eqref{Phi}.
 By substituting \eqref{DD} into \eqref{CC} for both $\bm y_n$ and $\bm y_m$, and observing that $\bm y_0$ is arbitrary, we obtain